suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Lab objectives
 In this lab, you will perform:
-  - Create an Azure AI services resource
+- Task 1: Create an Azure AI services resource
-  - Connect Azure AI Service Resource to Vision Studio
+- Task 2: Connect your Azure AI service resource to Vision Studio
-  - Image Analysis with Azure AI Vision Services
+- Task 3: Generate captions for an image
-  - Tagging images
+- Task 4: Tagging images
-  - Object detection
+- Task 5: Object detection

 ## Estimated timing: 60 minutes